 Your next stop is the village of Henniker for a visit to Quilted Threads, called a “Quilter’s Dream.”
 Within the walls of a converted farm house and barn – shoppers find the most carefully selected materials for all their quilting needs.
 After your visit its a must to see the beautiful covered bridge in Henniker for photos.
 Enjoy!
 The final phase of today’s journey takes us east towards Portsmouth and to the Atlantic Ocean.
 Arrive in Ogunquit and check in for your last three nights at the Admirals Inn.
 The inn is just steps from the shops, restaurants the rocky coastline and “the beach” which have made the area a famous vacation destination.
+Dinner is at your leisure, we suggest “Jonathans Restaurant” located just a short walk from the hotel.
 (B)

 Any tour should be well balanced to include ample leisure time for shopping or a walk on the beach.
 Today you’ll want to explore this cozy, turn-of-the-century village whose streets are lined with white clapboard cottages and picket fences.
 Shore Road leads to Perkins Cove, a quaint working harbor with a footbridge spanning its entrance.
 Perkins Cove offers specialty shops, waterfront restaurants and art galleries.
-(B)
+“The Front Porch Piano Bar and Restaurant” is a good choice for dinner this evening, (B)

 Your last day in New England to spend as you wish in beautiful picturesque Ogunquit.
 (B)